Projects in the City of Muncie

 “Riverbend Flats” (YouTube video).
 Source: City of Muncie YouTube Channel.
 Infographic on Riverbend Flats and Kilgore Place housing units.

 Project: Riverbend Flats, completed in the spring of 2023, has 60 apartment units.
-Some of the Riverbend amenities include a clubhouse and fitness center, free Wi-Fi in all apartments and common areas, and a playground area.
+Some of the Riverbend amenities include a clubhouse and fitness center, free Wi-Fi in all apartments, a common area, and a playground area.

 Timeline: Completed